-6 Bread types
+6Ā Ā Bread types

-In this chapter you will learn about different bread types and their advantages and disadvantages.
-At the end of this chapter you can find a very simple flatbread recipe.
-This is probably the most accessible, least effort type of bread you can make.
-If you are a busy person and/or don’t have an oven, this might be exactly the type of bread you should consider.
+In this section we classify bread by its baking techniques.
+The appearance and taste will of course be different, but you can get excellent bread with each of them.
+Some breads will require investment and technique, as depicted in TableĀ 6.1.
+Flatbread is probably the most accessible, least effort type of bread you can make.
+If you are a busy person and/or donā€™t have an oven, this might be exactly the type of bread you should consider.

-Loaf pan bread
+Flat Loaf pan Free standing

-Fire, pan, barbecue Oven Oven
+Cooking method Pan, fire, barbecue Oven Oven

-All All Gluten flours
+Flour types All All Gluten flours

-Very easy Easy Difficult
+Difficulty Very easy Easy Difficult

-Low Medium High
+Cost Low Medium High

-Table 6.1: An overview of different bread types and their respective complexity.
+TableĀ 6.1:Ā An overview of different bread types and their respective complexity.

 Flatbread is probably the simplest sourdough bread to make.
 To make a flatbread no oven is required; all you need is a stove.